schmudde/netart.today/README.md

 Read more about the gallery, net.art, and the historical context at Gallery 404's [about page](http://www.netart.today/pages/about.html).

+# Running

 ## To Run

 `clj -m core`

+## External Dependencies

+Goat Counter

+# Curatorial Statement

+[Dejan Grba](http://dejangrba.org/), the artist behind one of my favorite works, *[All My People Right Here Right Now](http://dejangrba.org/art-projects/en/2003-all-my-people/index.html)*, asked this question as part of xCoAx 2021's [Artists' Roundtable](https://2021.xcoax.org/artworks2/):

+> Browsing through the complete Gallery 404, it is surprising that you haven't included more dysfunctional/inaccessible net.art projects.
+Is there a specific selective criterion that you apply or is it because you have just started?

+I started Gallery 404 because I was frustrated by all the broken hyperlinks I found when doing research for my talk "[Software Preservation in Networked Art](https://nexa.polito.it/mercoledi-133)".
+I then rounded out the dataset by including non-working works from the [Archive of Digital Art](https://www.digitalartarchive.at/database/general/work/1-1.html).

 ## Submissions